Clavariadelphus ligula: Similar species

-Clavariadelphus sachalinensis is macroscopically identical from C. ligula, and can be distinguished only by its larger spores, measuring 16–24 by 4–6 μm, and longer basidia.
+Clavariadelphus sachalinensis is macroscopically identical to C. ligula and can be distinguished only by its larger spores, measuring 16–24 by 4–6 μm, and longer basidia.
 However, intermediate forms are often found, and they may represent the same species.
-Clavaria flavipes is another similar species, but in addition to being smaller and more pale yellow than Clavariadelphus ligula, it also has broader spores.
+Clavaria flavipes is another similar species, but in addition to being smaller and more pale yellow than C. ligula, it also has broader spores.

 Habitat and distribution

-The fruit bodies of Clavariadelphus ligula grow gregariously (closely scattered over small areas) on the ground, in forest duff.
+The fruit bodies of C. ligula grow gregariously (closely scattered over small areas) on the ground, in forest duff.
 They are widespread and common in coniferous forests, fruiting in the summer and fall.

-The species has been collected in the Czech Republic, in the Magadan region of the Russian Far East as well as the arctic zone of the Urals.
+The species has been collected in the Czech Republic, in Austria (data in), the Magadan region of the Russian Far East as well as the arctic zone of the Urals.
 It has also been collected in the conifer-dominated forests in Kashmir Valley in India.
 In North America, the distribution extends north to Canada.